Plácido Benavides: Isaac D. Hamilton

 On March 27, 1836, following the Battle of Coleto, Mexican soldiers under General José de Urrea gunned down 342 unarmed Texans.
-Isaac D. Hamilton, who had served with Benavides at Goliad, escaped and found refuge on a ranch owned by Benavides.
-Upon finding the wounded Hamilton, Benavides attempted to take Hamilton to safety.
+Isaac D. Hamilton, who had served with Benavides at Goliad, escaped and found refuge on a Benavides-owned ranch.
+Upon discovering the wounded Hamilton, Benavides attempted to take Hamilton to safety.
 Encountering a Mexican unit, Benavides saved himself by claiming Hamilton was his prisoner.
 Hamilton was tortured and taken to Victoria to face a firing squad.
 He was rescued by "The Angel of Goliad", Francita Alavez.
 With the help of Alavez, Hamilton escaped back to his hometown of Courtland, Alabama.
 Hamilton returned to Texas, and in 1858 the Texas legislature awarded him a bounty certificate for league of land, as part of the state's bounty grants for participants in the battle of the Alamo, the siege of Bexar, the Goliad campaigns.
 Hamilton died in 1859 before he was able to take possession of the land.

 Exile to Louisiana

-During the Texas War of Independence many Mexicans were opposed to Santa Anna's regime, but felt loyal to Mexico and its 1824 constitution.
+During the Texas War of Independence, many Mexicans were opposed to Santa Anna's regime but felt loyal to Mexico and its 1824 constitution.
 Brigadier General Thomas Jefferson Rusk ordered the evacuation of Mexican families "...who were likely to afford information to the enemy."
-The Carbajal, Benavides and De Leon families evacuated to New Orleans, leaving behind their wealth and everything they owned.
+The Carbajal, Benavides, and De Leon families evacuated to New Orleans, leaving behind their wealth and everything they owned.